Sale and Assignment of LLC Membership Interests

 A well-drafted assignment of LLC membership interest will be mindful of and consistent with these statutory terms.

-Statute Authorizing Membership Assignments
+Statute Authorizing LLC Membership Assignments

-Sec.
+Bus.
+Orgs.
+Code Sec.
 101.108.
-ASSIGNMENT OF MEMBERSHIP INTEREST.
+ASSIGNMENT OF MEMBERSHIP INTEREST

 (a) A membership interest in a limited liability company may be wholly or partly assigned.

-(1) is not an event requiring the winding up of the company; and (2) does not entitle the assignee to: (A) participate in the management and affairs of the company; (B) become a member of the company; or (C) exercise any rights of a member of the company.
+(b) An assignment of a membership interest in a limited liability company: (1) is not an event requiring the winding up of the company; and (2) does not entitle the assignee to: (A) participate in the management and affairs of the company; (B) become a member of the company; or (C) exercise any rights of a member of the company.

 Consent by other members is required.
 BOC Section 101.103(s) states that a “person who, after the formation of a limited liability company, acquires directly or is assigned a membership interest in the company or is admitted as a member of the company without acquiring a membership interest becomes a member of the company on approval or consent of all of the company’s members.”
 BOC Section 101.105 states that a “limited liability company, after the formation of the company, may: (1) issue membership interests in the company to any person with the approval of all of the members of the company. . . .”